docker-archive/classicswarm/docs/multihost-networking-tutorial.md

     ab746399f106        swarm               "/swarm manage token:"   25 seconds ago      Up 23 seconds       0.0.0.0:5732->2375/tcp   swarm-master

 ### After the discovery of the swarm members
-To check if the Docker cluster is healty and running, run the command:
+To check if the Docker cluster is healthy and running, run the command:

     user@master:~$ swarm-docker info
     Containers: 4